-Inspirational People: TODD CRANDALL
+INspirational People: TODD CRANDALL

 The 140.4 miles that make up an Ironman.

-That work that he’s doing is as a counselor, helping peoples lives gets saved from drugs and alcohol.
+That work that he’s doing is as a counselor, helping peoples lives get saved from drugs and alcohol.
 Something that he knows first hand.

 The self-destruction Crandall speaks of started at a young age.